-Each module has identical barcodes (one in the laminate under the front glass, the other one on the frame) containing a unique 14 or 16-digit serial number that act as a unique identifier.
+Each module has three identical barcodes (one in the laminate under the front glass, the second on the rear side of the module and the third on the frame) that act as a unique identifier.
+Each module has a unique serial number containing 14 or 16 digits.

 A nameplate is also affixed to the rear of each module.
 This nameplate specifies the model type, as well as the main electrical and safety characteristics of the module.
-It also includes the barcode with the module's unique serial number as mentioned above.
+It also includes the barcode with the module unique serial number as mentioned above.